Alerts

 For mild to moderate symptoms, an injection of corticosteroid effectively alleviates symptoms, often for a long period of time.
 For moderate to severe carpal tunnel syndrome, surgical release is often the best option.
 By relieving the compression of the nerve, we prevent further numbness, tingling or permanent symptoms that may occur and damage the nerve.

 • Carpal tunnel release is an outpatient surgery used to treat and, in some cases, heal carpal tunnel syndrome.
 During the open procedure, the surgeon will make an incision to open the wrist and enlarge the carpal tunnel area.
 The surgery may also be done endoscopically, using a thin, flexible tube and camera that are inserted through a tiny incision in the wrist.
 The camera guides the surgeon to complete the procedure without opening the wrist.
+The most recent option is ultrasound-guided surgery, which doesn’t even require a stitch to close the incision at the end.

 The success of the treatment is excellent.
 Most people are satisfied with the results of carpal tunnel release, especially those who have had significant night symptoms.
 The happiest patients tend to be those who seek treatment when they still have mild to moderate symptoms.
 For people who experience severe nerve compressions, the numbness, tingling and weakness may not resolve completely.